Azure/bicep-registry-modules/avm/res/kusto/cluster/README.md

 ### Parameter: `name`

-The name of the Kusto cluster which must be unique within Azure
+The name of the Kusto cluster which must be unique within Azure.

 - Required: Yes
 - Type: string